India's First Woman Prime Minister

 Q: What is the significance of the 1971 war in Indira Gandhi's legacy?

-A: The 1971 war, resulting in the liberation of Bangladesh, is a pivotal point in Indira Gandhi’s legacy.
+A: The 1971 war, resulting in the liberation of Bangladesh, is a key point in Indira Gandhi’s legacy.
 It solidified her image as a strong and decisive leader both domestically and internationally, boosting her popularity and reinforcing her position as a major player in global politics.
 This victory dramatically shifted the geopolitical balance in South Asia.

 Q: What is the lasting impact of Indira Gandhi on Indian politics?